The Jijang Fractal — Orbit

 8 — The Five Icons of Bogwangsa and the Fractal of Compassion

-Looking closely at icons as ethical objects: what images ask from the viewer, and how compassion can be trained through attention rather than belief.
+Looking closely at icons as ethical objects: what images ask from the viewer, and how the fractal works here as a literary motif for compassion across changing scenes.

 9 — Bogwangsa Temple and great Royal Legends